-- 1. Switch off the supply voltage to the device. - Detach all connecting cables from the device.
-2. - 3.
+- 1. Switch off the supply voltage to the device. - 2.
+Detach all connecting cables from the device. - 3.
+If the device is being replaced, mark its position and alignment on the bracket or surroundings. - 4.
 Remove the device from the bracket.
-When doing so, mark the position and alignment of the device on the bracket or surroundings.